 - All squid species and southern calamari including frozen bait are included in the east coast closure.

 Why are the closures needed?

 A significant increase in southern calamari catch levels in the north of the state by both sectors in combination with the stock assessment outcome has seen this management measure continued.
 This species was assessed as depleting in the most recent Tasmanian Scalefish Fishery Assessment 2018/19.
-The closure is a precautionary measure to restrain catch at a key period for this increasingly popular species.
+The closure is a precautionary measure to restrain catch and limit disturbance at a key period for this increasingly popular species.

 The spawning closure ensures that calamari won't be targeted when they are at their most vulnerable and some protection is provided during peak spawning activity to help maintain stocks into the future.
 The closure applies to all squid species for effective compliance